Fatema3733/university-database-project/README.md

 ## Overview
 This project involves designing and analysing a relational database to model a university system, including students, courses, enrolments, assessments, and academic performance.

-The database was built using MySQL, and a simulated dataset of 300 students was generated to reflect a realistic academic environment.
+The database was built using MySQL, and a simulated dataset of 300 students was generated to reflect a realistic UK university environment.
 SQL was used to analyse the data, and Power BI was used to visualise key insights.

 ---